 8. Jeanne’s cakes

 The cake boxes you see people carrying through Winnipeg airport likely hold Jeanne’s cakes.
 And the people holding them are likely former Winnipegers taking an old favourite with them to their current home.
 Jeanne’s Bakery began serving cakes and sweets in Winnipeg in the 1930s.
 Their traditional cakes, which come in rectangular shapes of varying length, have a shortbread cookie crust and come in flavours of white, chocolate, marble or banana.
 They have white icing and dark chocolate shavings on the side.
 Winnipeggers either love or hate Jeanne’s cakes.
 For many, a special occasion is just not special without a Jeanne cake.

 9. The Winnipeg Art Gallery has the largest collection of Inuit art in the world

 The Winnipeg Art Gallery (WAG) has been collecting Inuit art since the 1950s.
 In 1999, when the map of Canada was redrawn and the northern territory of Nunavut was formed by dividing the Northwest Territories into two entities, collections of art in the territories was assessed.
 Ownership of pieces from the eastern Arctic was transferred to Nunavut, where Inuit people make up 80% of the population.
 In 2016, Nunavut and the Winnipeg Art Gallery reached an agreement in which 7,500 pieces were loaned to the WAG.
 A few are on display in the WAG’S permanent galleries and others are displayed via changing temporary exhibitions, but much of the collection remains in storage.
-Plans are in place to build an Inuit Art Centre next door to the WAG facility to be able to better showcase this art collection.
+Work has begun on a new Inuit Art Centre building next door to the WAG facility to be able to better showcase this art collection.